 3. Food Delivery

-Sure, you’ll occasionally have to interact with a customer, but the majority of your shift as a food delivery driver is spent traveling to and from restaurants.
+Sure, you’ll occasionally have to interact with a customer, but the majority of your shift as a food delivery driver is spent traveling to and from restaurants and leave food on doorsteps.
 This is a great job for introverts that requires as much or as little commitment as you’re willing to provide.

 Simply download the company’s app for delivery drivers, complete the application form and wait to be accepted.
 As long as you have a means of transport (bike, scooter, car), meet the eligibility criteria and there’s vacancies in your city, you’re good to go.